Terre Haute prison experiments: Study details

-The study was conducted in Terre Haute, Indiana at a state penitentiary in September 1943.
+The study was conducted in Terre Haute, Indiana at the federal penitentiary in September 1943.
 There were three locations considered for this experiment, but Terre Haute was chosen due to their superior medical facility.
 There were 241 test subjects chosen from the prison.
 The requirements to participate in the experiment were that you be at least 21 years old and fully understood the risks involved.
 The prisoners signed waivers and were told they would receive $100 and a letter of recommendation for parole after completing the experiment.

 The researcher's initial task was to find a consistent method of inoculation.
 The researchers had taken samples of gonorrhea from recently arrested sex workers.
 They gathered many different strains of gonorrhea and experimented with inoculating the test subjects with different concentrations.
 The method of inoculation used was to apply a sample of gonorrhea to the end of the test subjects' penises.
 However, after five months of using this method for inoculation, researchers became concerned with the inconsistency.
 The leader of the experiment, Dr. Mahoney, reported his unsuccessful attempts at inoculation to the National Research Council.
 The NRC encouraged the continuation of the experiment.
 Dr. Cutler, who had been working alongside Dr. Mahoney, tried additional attempts at inoculation but was unsuccessful.

 After many different failed attempts at inoculation, Dr. Mahoney decided to end the experiment.
 Dr. Mahoney realized that without a consistent way to inoculate test subjects, they could not effectively test prophylaxis treatments.
 The Terre Haute Prison experiments were conducted for only ten months and officially ended in July 1944.

 Study clinicians

-This study was conducted by Dr. John Cutler, Dr. John Mahoney, Dr. Thomas Parran, Dr. Joseph Earle Moore, and Dr. Cassius J. Van Slyke.
+This study was conducted by Dr. John Cutler, Dr. John Mahoney, Dr. Joseph Earle Moore, and Dr. Cassius J. Van Slyke.